AI-Hypercomputer/gpu-recipes/training/a3ultra/mixtral-8x7b/nemo-pretraining-gke-resiliency/goodput-guide.md

 ### 1. Asynchronous Checkpointing

-To prevent training pauses during checkpoint saves, this recipe (Llama 3.1 405B resiliency recipe that can be found in this repository) leverages asynchronous checkpointing.
+To prevent training pauses during checkpoint saves, this recipe (Mixtral 8x7B resiliency recipe that can be found in this repository) leverages asynchronous checkpointing.
 This means the training process (e.g., GPU computation) can continue while checkpoints are being written to storage in the background.
 This is typically achieved by first copying the checkpoint data from GPU memory to host CPU memory, which is a fast operation, and then the host CPU handles the slower write to persistent storage.

 *   This capability is enabled in the recipe via flags in the main `workload.flags` section of [values.yaml](values.yaml):
     *   `--enable-async-ckpt`: Enables the basic asynchronous checkpointing feature.